 A lot of people have the need to protect their identity, particularly Human Rights activists, whistleblowers, journalists, and resisting people in oppressive systems.
-Having a tool to communicate securely and anonymously can decide between life and death.
+Having a free tool to communicate securely and anonymously can decide between life and death.

 To stay anonymous, we highly recommend using the Tor browser when surfing the web.

-No phone number required
+No phone number for anonymous email registration

-Tutanota is one of the very few anonymous email providers that lets you register without a phone number - even when you sign up via Tor.
+Tutanota is one of the very few anonymous email providers that lets you register an email address without a phone number - even when you sign up via Tor.
 We go to great lengths to allow a completely anonymous sign-up.
 This makes it more difficult to prevent spammers from signing up.
-However, our very good sender score shows that it is possible to keep spammers out, even when not asking for phone numbers upon registration.
+However, our very good sender score shows that it is possible to keep spammers out, even when not asking for phone numbers upon email registration.

 Sometimes accounts are automatically marked for approval to prevent spammers from signing up.
 This is often the case when you sign up via Tor or a VPN, for example, because unfortunately spammers like to abuse Tor.
 In case your account gets marked for approval, you will be able to start using it within 48 hours after registration once it has been approved.
 Please simply wait the stated 48 hours as support cannot speed up this process.
 In case your account has not been approved after two days, you can get in touch with our support team and let them know the email address you registered.